RASBI-CARDNAME/Enhanced_directional_speaker/README.md

 Original REPO: https://github.com/gururise/directional_speaker
 </br>Original REPO Youtube link: https://www.youtube.com/watch?v=9hD5FPVSsV0

+</br>The sound quality of my directional speaker has improved because I installed a decoupling capacitor on the TC4427.
+</br>This capacitor ensures a more stable power delivery to the TC4427, particularly when it's driving the transducer.

 # This repository contains:
 1. C++ code for the STM32F103C8T6 Microcontroller
 2. KiCad Schematic